 When I remembered that the Spanish translation of the underground is Subterráneo, it made even more sense.

-The colectivos in Buenos Aires run pretty often, however, forget about figuring out their schedule.
+The colectivos in Buenos Aires run pretty often, however, they forget about figuring out their schedule.
 They seem to arrive more or less when they feel like it, and it is common to see two of the same bus running one after the other.
 On the other side, maybe it is for the best that they don’t have any official schedule because that way they are never late and always on time…Right?

 Finally, you might as well hear the word bondi used among Argentines.
 Bondi is the slang for colectivo.
 In my head, it still doesn’t make any sense… But whatever, not everything has to, does it?

-#9 Anteojos is glasses
+#9 Anteojos means glasses in Argentina

 It is just strange how certain things change names between Hispanic countries.
 One of them is: glasses.